arjunyel/angular-spacex-graphql-codegen/README.md

 1. In package.json add a script `"codegen": "gql-gen"` then `npm run codegen` to generate the Angular Services.

-1. To make it look nice we add Angular Material `ng add @angular/material` then in the `app.module.ts` we add the card module `import { MatCardModule } from '@angular/material/card';` and put it in imports.
+1. To make it look nice we add Angular Material `ng add @angular/material` then in the `app.module.ts` we import the card module and add to the imports array: `import { MatCardModule } from '@angular/material/card';`

 1. Lets start with the list of past launches displayed on the screen: